Machiavellianism (psychology): Construct validity and criticism

-Psychologist John Rauthmann and others have stated that, while the MACH-IV is "a generally reliable and valid scale", it has it's shortcomings.
-These include the response styles of the test takers, the varying factor structures, and " insufficient content and construct validity".
+John Rauthmann and others have stated that, while the MACH-IV is "a generally reliable and valid scale", it has its shortcomings.
+These include the response styles of the test takers, the varying factor structures, and "insufficient content and construct validity".
 The researchers developed their own scale instead to study Machiavellianism multidimensionally instead of unidimensionally to prevent the construct from becoming hard to study effectively.
+Psychologist Jason Dahling and others have created another measure of Machiavellianism, dubbed the Machiavellian Personality Scale (or MPS for short).